 - (3) Environment.
 An understanding of the potential environmental consequences of the use and misuse of restricted use pesticides; an understanding of the influence of weather and other indoor and outdoor climatic conditions; the influence of types of terrain, soil, or other substrate; presence of fish, wildlife, and other non-target organisms; and, drainage patterns; - (4) Pests.
 An understanding of the importance of correctly identifying target pests and selecting the proper pesticide product for effective pest control; and, verifying that the labeling does not prohibit the use of the product to control the target pest; - (5) Pesticides.
 Knowledge of the characteristics of various pesticides, including the types of pesticides; types of formulations; compatibility, synergism, persistence, and animal and plant toxicity of the formulations; hazards and residues associated with use; factors that influence effectiveness or lead to problems such as pesticide resistance; and, dilution procedures; - (6) Application equipment.
-Practical knowledge of type, maintenance, use, and calibration of pesticide application equipment and an
+Practical knowledge of type, maintenance, use, and calibration of pesticide application equipment and an understanding of advantages and limitations of each type of equipment.
+Additional knowledge of calibration shall be required of applicants

-- understanding of advantages and limitations of each type of equipment.
-Additional knowledge of calibration shall be required of applicants using or supervising the use of highly specialized equipment; - Application methods.
-Practical knowledge and (7) understanding of selecting the appropriate application method; an understanding of methods used to apply various forms and formulations of pesticides; knowledge of which application method to use in a given situation and that use of a fumigant, aerial application, or other special category pesticide requires additional certification; how selection of application method and use of a pesticide may result in proper use, unnecessary or ineffective use, and misuse; a practical understanding of pesticide drift and runoff, and the resulting effect on non-target organisms, such as wildlife, apiaries, humans, human habitation, lakes, rivers, wetlands, coastal waters, surface waters and ground waters; and knowledge of techniques, formulations, and methods to prevent drift and pesticide loss into the environment; - (8) Laws, rules, and regulations.
-Knowledge of all applicable federal and State laws, rules, and regulations; - Responsibilities of supervisors of non-(9) certified applicators.
-Practical knowledge of applicable Federal and State supervisory requirements, including any requirements on the product label and labeling, regarding the use of restricted use pesticides by noncertified applicators.
-Knowledge of the responsibilities of certified applicators supervising non-certified applicators using restricted use pesticides; understanding and complying with title 40, section 171.201, Code of Federal Regulations [(2018)] (2023); knowledge and understanding of the recordkeeping requirements of pesticide safety training for non-certified applicators who use restricted use pesticides under the direct supervision of a certified applicator; providing use-specific written instructions to non-certified applicators who use restricted use pesticides under the direct supervision of a certified applicator; and explaining pertinent federal and State laws, rules and regulations to non-certified applicators who use restricted use pesticides under the direct supervision of a certified applicator; and
+- using or supervising the use of highly specialized equipment; - Application methods.
+Practical knowledge and (7) understanding of selecting the appropriate application method; an understanding of methods used to apply various forms and formulations of pesticides; knowledge of which application method to use in a given situation; how selection of application method and use of a pesticide may result in proper use, unnecessary or ineffective use, and misuse; a practical understanding of pesticide drift and runoff, and the resulting effect on non-target organisms, such as wildlife, apiaries, humans, human habitation, lakes, rivers, wetlands, coastal waters, surface waters and ground waters; and knowledge of techniques, formulations, and methods to prevent drift and pesticide loss into the environment; - (8) Laws, rules, and regulations.
+Knowledge of all applicable federal and State laws, rules, and regulations; - (9) Responsibilities of supervisors of noncertified applicators.
+Knowledge of the responsibilities of certified applicators supervising non-certified applicators using restricted use pesticides; understanding and complying with title 40, section 171.201, Code of Federal Regulations (2018); knowledge and understanding of the recordkeeping requirements of pesticide safety training for non-certified applicators who use restricted use pesticides under the direct supervision of a certified applicator; providing use-specific written instructions to non-certified applicators who use restricted use pesticides under the direct supervision of a certified applicator; and explaining pertinent federal and State laws, rules and regulations to noncertified applicators who use restricted use pesticides under the direct supervision of a certified applicator; and - (10) Professionalism.

-(10) Professionalism.
 Knowledge and understanding of the importance of maintaining chemical security for restricted use pesticides; how to effectively communicate information about pesticide exposures and risks; and, appropriate product stewardship for certified applicators.
-[Eff 7/13/81; am and comp 12/16/06; am and comp 08/23/19; am and comp] (Auth: HRS \$149A-33; 40 CFR \$\$171.5, 171.103) (Imp: HRS \$149A-33; 40 CFR \$\$171.5, 171.103)
+[Eff 7/13/81; am and comp 12/16/06; am and comp AUG 23 2019] HRS §149A-33; 40 CFR §§171.5, 171.103) (Imp: HRS §149A-33; 40 CFR §§171.5, 171.103)

-\$4-66-58 Specific standards for certification of applicators.
-In addition to satisfying the requirements of section 4-66-57, applicants for certification [shall] must demonstrate through written examinations practical knowledge of the principles and practices of pest control and proper and effective use of restricted use pesticides for each particular category or subcategory of certification applied for, as follows:
+§4-66-58 Specific standards for certification of applicators.
+In addition to satisfying the requirements of section 4-66-57, applicants for certification shall demonstrate through written examinations practical knowledge of the principles and practices of pest control and proper and effective use of restricted use pesticides for each particular category or subcategory of certification applied for, as follows: